 7. Repeat for every setup

-For even more tips on capturing room tone for your video production, take a look at the following video which breaks it down well:
+For even more tips on capturing room tone for your video production process, take a look at the following video which breaks it down seamlessly:

 How to edit room tone in film • Subscribe to StudioBinder’s YouTube Channel